ytakefuji/covidlag/README.md

 The difference between the peak of infection and death indicates a time lag.

-The death rate per infection or case fatality ratio (CFR) can be calculated by dividing the number of peak deaths by the number of peak infections.
+The death rate per infection or case fatality ratio (CFR) can be also calculated by dividing the number of peak deaths by the number of peak infections.

 The detailed method is under review.